Disease Guide ·Ear Hematoma ·2026

 Diagnosis - $50-$100

-A physical exam ($50-$100) is usually all that's needed — the swollen ear flap is visually obvious.
-Your vet will also examine the ear canal to identify the underlying cause (infection, mites, allergy).
-Ear cytology ($25-$50) may be performed to identify infection type.
-No imaging is typically necessary.
-Average $50-$100
+Physical exam ($50-$100) is usually sufficient.
+Vet examines the ear canal to identify underlying cause (infection, mites, allergy).
+Optional cytology ($25-$50) to identify infection type.
+No imaging needed.

 Treatment - $300-$1,500